 As far as bike racks are concerned, the existing ones built for the quick-release axle become obsolete if you get a thru-axle bike.
 You may need to buy a rack compatible with the thru-axle, and those are becoming more common as the thru-axle does.
 The good news is that there are now thru-axle adaptors that you can fit into your existing bike rack!

 One of the big motivators for developing the thru-axle was the increasing use of disc brakes on mountain bikes and how this causes quick-release axles to eject under braking force or impact.

 Over the past few years, the disc braking system has started to become more commonplace on road bikes, and there may be a case for converting to the thru-axle as well.
 With the existing rim brake system, a thru-axle is not required.

 However, if the road bike has a disc system, the same force dynamics under braking will have the same effect on quick-release axles on the road.

 Consider also that the degree of braking and impact forces would not be as high on the road as on an MTB, but safety is always a priority, and having your wheel eject under severe braking on the road would not be good.

-While some consider introducing the thru-axle and associated bikes and products to be another way for the industry to sell more parts and bikes for the downhill and MTB riders, this system has vastly improved safety and reduced the risk of injury since its introduction.
+While some consider introducing the thru-axle and associated bikes and products to be another way for the industry to sell more parts and bikes for downhill and MTB riders, this system has vastly improved safety and reduced the risk of injury since its introduction.

-While this may be partially true, the evolution to a safer, more robust axle that improves handling, safety, braking and significantly reduces the risk of injury can only be a good thing.
+While this may be partially true, the evolution to a safer, more robust axle that improves handling, safety, and braking and significantly reduces the risk of injury can only be a good thing.

 As this technology develops, it will become cheaper and more freely available and gain popularity with more and more riders because everyone, regardless of what and where you ride, wants to be safe.